aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-dotnet/_index.md

 }
 ```
 *This ensures that the presentation object is properly disposed of after use, preventing memory leaks.*

+## How to customize clustered column chart
+Now that the presentation is ready, let’s add and tailor a clustered column chart.

 ### Adding Chart to Slide
 **Overview:**
-Adding a chart to your slide can make data visualization more effective and engaging.
+Adding a chart brings data to life on the slide.

 #### Step 1: Import Necessary Packages
 ```java
 import com.aspose.slides.Presentation;